Vruddhi18/Instagram_growth_metrics/README.md

 # Instagram_growth_metrics
-A Powerbi dashboard to visualize Instagram Growth Metrics.
+A Powerbi dashboard to analyze and visualize Instagram Growth Metrics.